As stay-at-home orders continue, here’s what you can do to keep your finances healthy.

 Short-term financial tips

 Banks, credit unions, and credit card companies are all sending out announcements about how their operating procedures may change.
-Your inbox is probably flooded with coronavirus subject lines, but you need to pay special attention to any that come from your financial providers.
+Your inbox is probably flooded with COVID and coronavirus subject lines, but you need to pay special attention to any that come from your financial providers.

 They may include updates about when branches may open and close and what services will be offered.
 Most financial service providers are encouraging people to use online and mobile services.
 For example: